weifeng827/ZeroDiff-Net/README.md

 # ZeroDiff-Net
-The code and the polarization dataset for the paper titled "ZeroDiff-Net: Polarization-Guided Zero-Shot Diffusion Network for Underwater Image Recovery"
+This repository contains the code and polarization dataset for the paper titled “ZeroDiff-Net: Polarization-Guided Zero-Shot Diffusion Network for Underwater Image Recovery.”

-In our previous, we havae collected various underwater polarization images covering various water bodies.
-We have upload our dataset at  Baidu Netdisk.
-Among them, the first link is a complete water tank scene dataset, the second link is a natural water body dataset, and the remaining links are partial datasets.
-Once the paper is accepted, all the remaining datasets and code will be uploaded.
-The remaining ones include datasets used for underwater binocular stereo matching and photogrammetry.
+Previously, we collected a variety of underwater polarization images covering diverse water bodies.
+The dataset is now available via Baidu Netdisk.
+The first link provides the complete tank scene dataset, the second link corresponds to the natural water body dataset, and the remaining links contain datasets with part polarization angles of 0° and 45.
+Once the paper is accepted, all remaining angles will be uploaded.
+Beside, we also constructed the underwater polarization dataset for underwater binocular stereo matching and photogrammetry, which will be uploaded with the remaining dataset.

 (1)https://pan.baidu.com/s/1PUMw69arEB7o0qnp73SuYg  code: be3e